OBarronCS/seabox/README.md

 root = true # Use the root user in the container, skip new user initialization
 ```

-Environment variables can also be used to set certain values:
+Environment variables can also be used to set values:
 ```sh
 SEABOX_SUDO_COMMAND=doas
 SEABOX_INSTALL_SUDO=true
 SEABOX_NO_PASSWORD=true
 ```

+The order of precedence is: CLI flags > environment variables > config values